Jean-François Buisson de Saint-Cosme

-St. Cosme worked in the Grand Village of the Natchez which eventually led to him marrying the Great Sun's (King of the Natchez) sister - Tattooed Arm.
+Around 1698, St. Cosme followed Rev. Francis Jolliet de Montigny and Rev. Anthony Davion of the same seminary to the lower Mississippi (and at first stationed at Tamarois, present-day Cahokia, Illinois, not Tamaroa) then transferred to the Natchez, working with the Natchez in the Grand Village, which eventually led to him marrying the Great Sun's (King of the Natchez) sister - Tattooed Arm.
 In the Natchez culture, it is not the Great Sun's offspring who inherit the position it is the Great Sun's sister's offspring.
 Sometime around 1705 Tattooed Arm gave birth to St. Cosme's son who would be the last Great Sun before the French ultimately tried to eradicate the Natchez in retribution for the massacres of Frenchmen, women and children in 1729.
 See Natchez Massacre.
 Saint Cosme's son, the Natchez King, was sent to the West Indians in 1731 and made to work as a slave.

 In 1706, St. Cosme was with several traders who had hired the natives to guide them.
 When encamped on the banks of the Mississippi River, they were murdered and robbed by Chitimacha men.

+On Dec 6, 1698, (Note: The year is 1698, not 1699 when the letter is probably dated, as the account continues into January.) he mounted on a trip down the Mississippi to the Missouri River, and found paintings on the rock structures vernerted by the natives, but "almost effaced" by then.
+This is identified to have been the so-called Piasa rock that had been first noted by the Jesuit missionary and explorer Jacques Marquette (near Alton, Illinois).
+He reached the Tamarois mission (in Cahokia) on the next day.